 - Supports 14 different file formats

 Buy Kobo H2O Edition 2 from Amazon ($179.99)

-4. Sony DPT-RP1/ B
+3. Sony DPT-RP1/ B

 If you are on the lookout for an ebook reader that can also help you with some work like reading documents, drawing, taking notes, etc., then check out the Sony DPT-RP1/B Digital paper.
-It’s clearly one of the most interesting product on the list mainly due to the fact that it’s more than just an Ebook reader, unlike Amazon’s Kindle.
+It’s clearly one of the most interesting products on the list mainly due to the fact that it’s more than just an Ebook reader, unlike Amazon’s Kindle.

 The Sony Digital Paper is very thin as Sony claims that it’s as thin as 30 sheets of paper.
 Depending on your requirements, you can buy either the 10-inch or the 13-inch variant of the ebook.
 Sony is using a low-glare display here to avoid strain on the user’s eyes, and it also has a paper-like texture which makes writing on the tablet easier and more natural.